coderjonny/react-style-guide/README.md

-# react-style-guide
+# React Style Guide
 A style guide for managing sane react components.

-From using React for a month my initial thoughts.
+From using React for a month, here are my initial thoughts.

 # Components
   1. Don't get fancy with manipulating child DOM elements.
 If you see yourself mapping over them, create a Component instead!